stack-auth/auth-proxy/README.md

 ## Setup

-First, [set up Stack Auth](https://docs.stack-auth.com/getting-started/setup) (either locally or in the cloud), and copy-paste your API keys.
+First, [create your Stack Auth API keys](https://app.stack-auth.com/) (either [locally](https://github.com/stack-auth/stack) or in the [cloud](https://stack-auth.com/)), and copy-paste your API keys.
 Stack Auth is the open-source Auth0 alternative.

 Then, start your application server on port `3000` and run the proxy with the following command: